Skip to content

 apt-get install nfs-kernel-server -y

-If the server cannot access the internet, find the nfs-package folder in the extracted files, find the corresponding offline package, and install it with the following command
+If the server cannot access the Internet, find the nfs-package folder in the extracted files and locate the offline packages for the corresponding version.
+Install them using the following commands:

 CentOS offline installation command